 “I’d watched too many schoolmates graduate into mental institutions, into group homes and jails, and I knew that locking people up was paranormal – against normal, not beside it.
 Locks didn’t cure; they strangled.” – Westerfeld, The Last Days

-Why is it that in a country where death penalty is still a way of punishment, imprisonment has become one of its worse form?
+Why is it that in a country where the death penalty is still a way of punishment, imprisonment has become one of its worse forms?
 The prisons are there not simply to punish the offender by incarceration but to reform them into model citizens.
 The Apex Court in State of Gujarat & another v.
 Hon’ble High Court of Gujarat observed, Reformation and rehabilitation is basic policy of criminal law.
 To allow them to indulge in self-introspection about their deeds.
-But the conditions of many such prisons don`t appear to be that of a reformative institution rather a slum area.
+But the conditions of many such prisons don't appear to be that of a reformative institution rather a slum area.

-The prisons are, overcrowded, every now and then there is news of violence inside the jail, they are understaffed, just recently there was an alleged sexual assault on Indrani Mukherjee in Byculla jail, an inmate Manjulla Shette died in the Byculla women`s prison, riots in that very jail, last year, 25-year-old inmate allegedly hanged himself in the Puzhal Central Prison in Chennai, strength of the counsellors who are required to help the prisoners go through the change so that they can be reformed citizens is said to be 1 for 2000 inmates and so on.
+The prisons are, overcrowded, every now and then there is news of violence inside the jail, they are understaffed, just recently there was an alleged sexual assault on Indrani Mukherjee in Byculla jail, an inmate Manjulla Shette died in the Byculla women's prison, riots in that very jail, last year, the 25-year-old inmate allegedly hanged himself in the Puzhal Central Prison in Chennai, the strength of the counsellors who are required to help the prisoners go through the change so that they can be reformed citizens is said to be 1 for 2000 inmates and so on.
 These incidents and many others reported across the decades are the living proof of how decadent our prison systems have become when it comes to the safety of inmates.